dabwax/dabwax.github.io/_posts/2015-12-08-set-up-ruby-on-rails-mongodb-your-linux-machine.markdown

 date:   2015-12-08 10:40:51 -0200
 categories: ruby rails guide ayawaror
 ---
-You have so many paths to install the Ruby and the Rails gems.
+You have so many ways to install the Ruby and the Rails gems.

 I'll talk here about my preferred one: The [RVM](http://rvm.io/).
 Is a CLI which allows you to easily install, manage and work with multiple ruby environments.
 In this way, this tool makes the installation step pretty easy.